Introduction & Vision

 - A commercial service solution including online management portal, helpdesk, professional services, code reviews, software upgrades, and service levels.

 Please watch the following introductory business and technical summary of the Common Web Platform which was given to audiences over February - March 2013.
 The video is presented by Bene Anderson (DIA) and Sigurd Magnusson (SilverStripe).
-This video will be updated once the solution is available.

 Who we've helped